Projects, Workshops & Resources

 Where We Can Call Home

-We are working with Citizens Advice Bournemouth, Christchurch and Poole (BCP), to help everyone learn more about the rich, cultural heritage of BCP, its challenges and its successes.
-Where We Can Call Home is a community heritage project telling the stories of people from Bournemouth, Christchurch & Poole’s ethnically diverse communities and how their journeys from different places have led them to make BCP their home.
+DEED has been working with Citizens Advice Bournemouth, Christchurch and Poole (BCP) for the past two years to learn more about the rich, cultural heritage of BCP, its challenges and its successes.
+‘Where We Can Call Home’ is a community heritage project telling the stories of people from BCP’s ethnically diverse communities and how their journeys from different places have led them to make BCP their home.

-We feel that it is really important to build more knowledge, empathy and understanding of local diversity, and its impact and importance in the community.
-Their incredible journeys, told beautifully, immerse you in their world, just for a moment.
+People’s incredible journeys, told beautifully, immerse you in their world, just for a moment.
 They provoke questions of us, as listeners, about how we can change our communities for the better.

 PLACE